 The ovaries are small, round, paired organs that are attached to the uterus by the fallopian tubes.
 The ovaries contain large cells called eggs.
 In adult women, these eggs are released from the ovary during ovulation.
 The eggs are a special type of cell called a germ cell.
 They are called germ cells because they have the potential to turn into any other type of cell in the body (the word germ comes from the Latin word for ‘seed’).

+Mature teratomas are non-cancerous tumours.
+However, in rare situations, cancer can develop from one of the tissues inside the teratoma.
 Because teratomas are made up of different types of tissue, almost any type of cancer can start inside of a teratoma.
-For example, if a cancer starts in an area of tissue that looks like skin, the cancer will look very similar to adult type skin cancer.
+For example, if cancer starts in an area of tissue that looks like skin, the cancer will look very similar to adult-type skin cancer.

 In situations where cancer is seen inside of a teratoma, the diagnosis will include both the mature teratoma and the name of the cancer.
 Cancer found inside a mature teratoma can spread to other parts of your body.
 Talk to your doctor about the treatment options for this type of cancer.